 Hospice is a specialized type of care, not a place.
 Hospice provides quality, compassionate care to individuals facing life-limiting illnesses.
-Hospice focuses on maximizing the quality of life based on an individual’s choices, so that the person may live life as fully and comfortably as possible, for as long as possible.
+The care provided focuses on maximizing the quality of life based on an individual’s choices, so that the person may live life as fully and comfortably as possible, for as long as possible.

 I know we need more help to care for my mother but we are not sure if she is ready for hospice.
 What should we do?

 Call us.
 An intake professional will discuss your options with you, and if you are not ready for hospice right now, we can help you access other community resources that might help you.